 “I was inspired to join the HxA team because of the values promoted by the organization – humility, open-mindedness, curiosity, respect for all viewpoints, authenticity.
 I believe all people can benefit from the cultivation of these values – especially students within the academy – which makes working at HxA so rewarding!”

-Christine joins Heterodox Academy with nearly 10 years of experience in non-profit membership and development.
+Christine has more than 10 years of experience in non-profit membership and development.
 Most recently, she spent five years with the Norton Museum of Art in West Palm Beach, Florida, where she managed a membership program of 7,000 members.
-She has a BA in Art History from Florida State University.
+Christine earned a bachelor’s degree in art history from Florida State University.